 God’s word + Parental Involvement = Powerful Weapon

 I began sharing what the bible has to say about sexuality with our kids at a young age.
 My saving grace?
 God’s word, prayer, and open communication.
 It has never been off-limits or hushed in our home.

 Our first two kiddos are very different when it comes to wisdom, discernment and the tenderness of their hearts (as are the others) so I have had to navigate carefully.

-Our daughter in the beginning of this story is now 11 years old.
-Both, our 11 and 9-year-old, already know about biblical sexuality, pregnancy and childbirth and God’s design for men and women.
-Our 11-year-old also knows about the hard sexual topics (pornography, prostitution, sex trafficking etc).
-Not our 9-year-old yet.
-She has such a sensitive heart.
+Our daughter in the beginning of this story is now 12 years old.
+Our 12, 10, 9 and 8 -year-olds, already know fully about biblical sexuality, pregnancy and childbirth and God’s design for men and women.

 Did I ever plan that even our 12-year-old would know about all of these things at this point?